Hiring temporary workers can be a challenge in any industry, but it’s an absolute necessity for many cannabis businesses.

 The HR solutions model offers a higher level of support to cannabis businesses beyond temporary worker oversight.
 In this approach, the staffing firm provides a full suite of HR services such as compliance oversight and assistance, risk mitigation, infrastructure development, operations consulting, employee relations management, and training on state-mandated courses.
 Rather than the employer paying a varied markup percentage, there’s usually a monthly consulting fee.

 The HR solutions model not only offers the value of vetting temporary employees, but it also adds peace of mind for cannabis founders establishing a presence in emerging markets or those entering new states as an MSO (Multi-State Operator).
 By offering both compliance and HR expertise, cannabis staffing agencies help executive teams focus on scaling the enterprise without undue regulatory exposure.

 These types of ancillary business services are growing increasingly common in the cannabis industry precisely because filling key positions can be such a challenge in emerging markets, across different regulatory environments, and through various stages of corporate growth.

 Partnering with a cannabis-focused staffing agency that has a deep knowledge of recruitment, hiring, and staff management and also understands industry regulations that affect team-building decisions saves business owners both time and money.

 Similar to outsourcing accounting, insurance brokerage, or legal counsel, contracting a staffing firm for temporary hires or HR and operations consulting helps keep cannabis companies lean and nimble to react to seasonal and market shifts, reduce liabilities, and protect the bottom line.

-Learn more about Higher Growth Search’s service offerings, including trimmer certification.
+Learn more about Higher Growth Search’s service offerings.
+Contact us today.